Table of Contents

 output() | Specifies the response format: JSON or XML.
 Default is JSON. |

-Use Python SDK To Access Rates Within A Timeframe
+Use the Python Currency API To Access Rates Within a Timeframe

-Using this method, we can return multiple days in a single response.
-Let's retrieve the rates for the USD base currency between January 1st, 2019 and January 1st, 2020 using the Python SDK:
+Let's retrieve rates for the USD base currency between January 1st, 2019 and January 1st, 2020 using the SDK:

 from currencyapinet.currency import Currency